History of the Professional MBA Program

 The first class of students graduates from the two-year Tippie International Executive MBA Program in Hong Kong.

 Evening MBA Program changes name to MBA for Professionals and Managers (MBA-PM) to better describe the nature of its students.

 The Business Solutions Center opens.
 MBA student teams work to solve real business problems for area businesses.

-The University of Iowa becomes the credit- and degree-granting institution for the Consortium of Universities for International Studies, which provides an undergraduate study abroad opportunity as well as an international MBA at the Consortium Institute for Management and Business Analysis (CIMBA), headquartered in Asolo, Italy.
+The University of Iowa becomes the credit- and degree-granting institution for the Consortium of Universities for International Studies, which provides an undergraduate study abroad opportunity as well as an international MBA at CIMBA, headquartered in Asolo, Italy.

 The Tippie College of Business celebrates 150 years of business education at the University of Iowa.

-The Tippie MBA program refresjes ots cirroci;i, amd launches career academies.
+The Tippie MBA program refreshes its curriculum and launches career academies.
 The Finance, Marketing, and Strategic Innovation academies are designed to offer Full-time MBA students structured academic experiences as well as experiential learning opportunities that prepare them for their chosen careers.